egnbjork/leastUsedWords/README.md

 # leastUsedWords
-Returnes top longest least used words in a given text file
+Returns top longest least used words in a given text file